 This is not intended to be legal advice and is distributed for information purposes only.
-Check for updates at your public library.
+Check for updates one your DOE website.

 The state of Oklahoma recognizes your right to “in good faith” home educate your children and asks only that you provide 175 days of instruction.